 We aim to optimise health and quality of life through cutting-edge research that delivers impactful precision health solutions.

-Our Centre is a multidisciplinary research centre driving cutting-edge research to develop and apply precision health strategies that address key health priorities to optimise health and quality of life.
+Our Centre is a biomedical research centre driving cutting-edge multidisciplinary research to develop and apply precision health strategies that address key health priorities to optimise health and quality of life.

-Our researchers are focused on applying a precision health model to our key health priorities: Cancer, Neurological conditions, and Chronic and metabolic conditions.
+Our researchers are focused on applying a precision health model across our three strategic research domains including Biomarker discovery, Disease mechanisms, and Health translation.

-Our combined knowledge and expertise across Genomics, Glycomics and Proteomics are applied to these health conditions with the ultimate goal of improving patient outcomes and quality of life.
+Our combined knowledge and expertise across genomics, proteomics, neurophysiology and health translation, are applied to our key health priorities with the ultimate goal of improving patient outcomes and quality of life.

 This is all undertaken in a supportive research environment that facilitates the professional and scientific development of all of our members to ensure sustainable ongoing research excellence.